-There are many plot devices within fiction that are common.
-Earlier I talked about certain settings working for certain types of romance - plot devices are no different.
-There are some plot devices that just work to drive a romance forward.
+Many plot devices within fiction are common.
+Earlier I talked about certain settings working for certain types of romance stories – plot devices are no different.
+Some plot devices just work to drive a romance forward.

 Just because a plot device is common doesn’t mean it’s bad.
 It is up to the writer to make their use of a plot device original and unique.

 There are many more but these are some of the most popular.
 You can probably think of at least one book or movie right away that matches each of these tropes.
 Take these stories and ask yourself – did you thoroughly enjoy it or did it feel overdone and cliche?

 You might have a mix of answers.
 This is because it is easy to take these tropes and be lazy.
 This creates a tired story that won’t stand out.

 On the other hand, many writers make these effective devices work for their story in a fresh, unique, and interesting way.

 Don’t shy away from plot devices that you know will work, just be sure you are being creative.
 Put in the effort to write something people will love to read.
 You can also do this by combining several different plot devices to create a unique flow.

 6. Know How to Write a Romance Novel by Knowing Your Readers

 Knowing your readers is an important part of knowing how to write a book of any kind – fiction or nonfiction.
 Being aware of your target audience will help you write in a way you know will resonate with them.